rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_Configuring_Agent_Pools_and_Understanding_Pipeline_Styles.md

 In this task, you will use Azure DevOps Demo Generator to generate a new project based on the **PartsUnlimited** template.

-1. On your lab computer, start a web browser and navigate to [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net).
+1. In a new tab of Edge browser navigate to https://azuredevopsdemogenerator.azurewebsites.net.
 This utility site will automate the process of creating a new Azure DevOps project within your account that is prepopulated with content (work items, repos, etc.) required for the lab.

     > **Note**: For more information on the site, see https://docs.microsoft.com/en-us/azure/devops/demo-gen.

-1. Click **Sign in** and sign in using the Microsoft account associated with your Azure DevOps subscription.
+1. Click **Sign in** and if prompted sign with the credentials provided in environment details tab.
 1. If required, on the **Azure DevOps Demo Generator** page, click **Accept** to accept the permission requests for accessing your Azure DevOps subscription.
 1. On the **Create New Project** page, in the **New Project Name** textbox, type **Configuring Agent Pools and Understanding Pipeline Styles**, in the **Select organization** dropdown list, select your Azure DevOps organization, and then click **Choose template**.
 1. On the **Choose a template** page, click the **PartsUnlimited** template, and then click **Select Template**.